accelerando-consulting/stacx/README.md

 ## Compiling a stack

+Arduino-CLI is the intended means for compiling and deploying.
+See the files `wsl-setup.sh` (windows users can run that under Windows Subsystem For Linux) and `rpi-setup-.sh` (the latter should work on any linux, and serves as a guide for MacOS setup also) for installation instructions.
+You can run those scripts, or you can simply read them and follow the necessary steps (if one is wary of running untrusted scripts).

 If you prefer a GUI, open `stacx.ino` in the Arduino IDE and, then click the tab for `leaves.h` to customise your leaves.
 Select your deployment target from the Tools menu, then compile and upload as normal.
+GUI users should consult `LIBS` and `EXTRALIBS` in the Makefile and ensure they have installed the mentioned libraries using the library manager.

-Arduino-CLI is also supported, via a Makefile.
-You should run 'make installdeps' first to ensure that all the needed components are present.
+Arduino-CLI invoked via a Makefile.
+After installing arduino-cli via the instructions in the appropriate `*-setup.sh' file, you can run 'make installdeps' next to ensure that all the needed components are present.

-You should edit `Makefile` and check the first few lines.
+When starting a project, you should edit `Makefile` and check the first few lines.
 If needed you can set your target board and other options (such as the location of your arduino sketchbook folder) in the Makefile, but you can also pass them as make options or environment variables (see below for examples).

 Useful make targets include: